elastx/elx-docs/content/en/docs/mail-relay/getting-started.md

 ---
-title: Setup
+title: Getting started
-description: Getting started
+description: Configuring DNS and using the service
 ---
 ## Overview